eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 ## Processing performance
 The following is the benchmarked processing time for the au.yaml configuration.
 Processing the full Australian grid takes significant computing time.
-In this benchmark we started the simulation and reported the first time estimate by the script, which was 25 pixels per process.
+In this benchmark we started the simulation and report on the first time estimate by the script, which was an extrapolation after 25 pixels per process were processed.
-## Performance Benchmark

 | CPU                             | Split | Simulation Period (years) | Estimated Processing Time (hours) |
 |---------------------------------|-------|--------------------------|------------------------|